The Complete Guide to a Political Campaign Budget

 Create three different budget levels

 When you’re initially drafting a political campaign budget, we recommend that you create three budget levels—a Cadillac, best-case scenario budget, a middle budget that’s very realistic, and your worst-case budget if case fundraising doesn’t go your way.
 You should then determine how you’ll spend your money within each of these budget scenarios to help you get to a win.
+This framework helps you plan strategically and stay flexible, no matter how your fundraising goes.

 Where does the money come from?

-One exercise we ask campaigns to do early on is to compile a full list of their personal networks and put them all together into one spreadsheet.
-This includes people connected to you on LinkedIn, Facebook, and Twitter, as well as contacts in your cell phone and email lists.
+One exercise we ask campaigns to do early on is to compile a full list of their personal networks and put them all into one spreadsheet.
+This includes people connected to you on social media as well as contacts in your cell phone and email lists.
 Go through each person on the list and assign a dollar amount for how much you think they can give your campaign based on what you know about them and how strong your relationship is.
 After you’re done, add it up and see what the total is.
 If the total is 1/3 of the way to the budget that you think you need (likely your mid-level budget), you’re on the right track.
 If you run a strong campaign and prove viability, you can raise the other 2/3 from your community or donor networks.
 If you’re not at 1/3 or more of what you need from your personal list, you may need to rethink if this is the right race for you.

 Using power circles

-Power Circles are an easy way of distilling who you should raise money from and who you should spend your time calling.
-It starts with list building from your personal network of friends and family; these are your best targets for fundraising and who you should spend the lion’s share of your time calling.
-The next layer is the ideological layer, or people who may not have as strong of a tie to you personally but broadly share your values.
+Power circles are an easy way of distilling who you should raise money from and who you should spend your time calling.
+It starts with your personal network of friends and family; these are your best targets for fundraising and who you should spend the lion’s share of your time calling.
+The next layer is the ideological layer, or people who may not have as strong a tie to you personally but broadly share your values.
 These people include frequent donors, activists, and PACs that align with you on a certain issue.
 This should be your next priority after you’ve exhausted your personal network.
 The last layer is the “axe to grind” layer, or people who will support you simply because they have a compelling reason to oppose your opponent.
-This layer is unpredictable since they don’t have a personal tie to you or your viewpoints necessarily, but they still may be willing to give you money and should at least get a phone call.
+This layer is less reliable since they don’t have a personal tie to you or your viewpoints necessarily, but they still may be willing to give you money and should at least get a phone call.

 When do I need to have the money by?